hepplerj/Dissertation/acknowledgments.dissertation.Heppler.md

 graduate school have been the smartest, funniest, and most kind people I've had the opportunity to work with and talk to.
-To Brent Rogers, Robert Jordan, Rebecca Wingo, Michelle Tiedje, Brian Sarnacki, Sean Kammer, Andy Wilson, Dave Nesheim, Brandon Locke, Brenden Rensink, Pablo Rangel, Nathan Sanderson, and Shayla Swift: you have my undying gratitude.
+To Brent Rogers, Robert Jordan, Rebecca Wingo, Michelle Tiedje, Brian Sarnacki, Sean Kammer, Andy Wilson, Dave Nesheim, Brandon Locke, Brenden Rensink, Mikal Eckstrom, Pablo Rangel, Nathan Sanderson, and Shayla Swift: you have my undying gratitude.
 The time we spent together, and continue to spend together, remain the most rewarding moments I've had in my life.
 You are all amazing and lifelong friends.

 My thinking about digital humanities continued and was aided by my time at the Center for Digital Research in the Humanities at UNL.
 To Katherine Walter,